Semester 2 Credit Value: | 20 |

 • Ability to structure argument and analysis, using the interpretative methods of International Law;

-Lectures: to provide an overview of the background and main principles; each lecture will introduce both the doctrinal basis of international law and important areas of critique.
+Lectures: to provide an overview of the background and main principles of international law

 Small group teaching: these are in the form of one-hour seminars, they will provide an opportunity to develop further analytical and critique skills.
 The seminars will include things such as presentations, debate propositions, and group work.
-These components will provide space for discussion on critical approaches to international law as well as formative practice opportunities ahead of the summative assessments.
+These components will provide space for discussion on international law as well as formative practice opportunities ahead of the summative assessment.
 All seminars will be synchronous events (whether online or present-in-person).

 Drop-in hours: these drop-in style sessions will provide students with an opportunity to ask a member of the teaching team questions about the module and substantive questions about the content.